saashqdev/intakevms/README.md

 ## 📦 Installation

-To install **Open vAIR** on a clean Linux system, follow these steps.
+To install **inTakevms** on a clean Linux system, follow these steps.
 It is recommended to use **Ubuntu 20.04**, which is the most tested version.
 **Ubuntu 22.04** is also supported.